North Carolina Maintenance of Certification Program

 - Have opportunities to publish or present their QI Effort outcomes

 The NC MOC program helps affiliated physicians and physician assistants understand and meet requirements of their specialty boards to improve care for patients and maintain certification in their specialties.
-The NC MOC program is administered through the University of North Carolina at Chapel Hill’s Institute for Healthcare Quality Improvement (IHQI).
+The NC MOC program is administered through the University of North Carolina at Chapel Hill’s Institute for Healthcare Quality Improvement (IHQI) with funding provided by the North Carolina Area Health Education Centers (AHEC) Program.
 The establishment of the NC MOC program with IHQI is important to ensure commitment to the ongoing development of infrastructure to support the Portfolio Program, the availability of resources to facilitate local QI projects and the expertise to advise and educate physicians on QI methods.

 As a Multi-Specialty Portfolio Program Sponsor, all UNC-affiliated physicians can earn Maintenance of Certification credit by participating in improvement initiatives previously approved by the NC MOC program.
 The North Carolina MOC program has also been approved by the American Academy of Physician Assistants (AAPA) in a pilot program to award performance improvement credit (AAPA PI-CME) to Physician Assistants who participate in approved efforts to improve care for patients.
 The National Commission on Certification of Physician Assistants (NCCPA) accepts NC MOC credit for physician assistants.
 The NC MOC program is also interested in exploring how to offer MOC credit to physicians outside of the UNC Healthcare System who are interested in collaborating on meaningful Quality Improvement opportunities.